Arsalan7861/BankingSystem/README.md

 - Microsoft Visual Studio (version 17.12.3)
 - [.NET SDK](https://dotnet.microsoft.com/download) (version 8.0)
 - Data base : PostgreSql -> you can find the tables and other necessary queries in the project file under DataBaseQueries folder.
+- DON'T FORGET TO ADD THE TABLES, FUNCTIONS, PROCEDURES, TRIGGERS INTO DATABASE!